 I am an avid political junkie that went cold turkey about 7 months ago.
 I suppose that may mean I was an avid political junkie.
 I had to go cold-turkey despite decades of trying to understand and predict the politcial landscape.
 I couldn’t stand watching the so-called news anymore as it has rapidly descended into shouting matches between extremely dumb, partisan people.
 How is that news?
 How is that informative?
 It is not.
-As a matter of fact political psychology research shows that the more often you state your political view the more hardened they become.
-Thus, ostensibly, the state of our current news media means that people are just hardening their positions becomes less flexible and willing to compromise.
-Twenty-four hour news cycle with a circus slate of performers (so called politcial pundits) is leading to a cacophony that’s hardening our arteries and minds.
+As a matter of fact, political psychology research shows that the more often you state your political view the more hardened they become.
+Thus, ostensibly, the state of our current news media means that people are just hardening their positions and becoming less flexible and willing to compromise.
+The twenty-four hour news cycle with a circus slate of performers (so called politcial pundits) is leading to a cacophony that’s hardening our arteries and minds.
 But I will not dive any further into this.
 My rant has gone on longer than I expected.

 Now, while I’m a political junkie, it is a very rare occasion in which I talk about politics here.
 I often hint and make fun of the overall moments of delirium.
 However, I can assure you, most don’t know where I stand on any political discussion or topic.
 I’ve been that way, for the most part, at all my workplaces as well.
 It’s been an interesting journey for me considering I’m ostensibly in the social justice field.
 And have been the past decade or so.
 Yet, I have managed to walk fine lines.
 Here is the deal.
-Because I keep my politics to myself I can work across groups.
+Because I keep my politics to myself, I can work across groups.
 When you need to get things done, you just need to get things done.

 Now with all that said, I’m still not going to share my political beliefs.

 What I will do here is note that France’s election of Emmanuel Macron gives me hope personally.
 And let me explain.